Physical Therapy Guide to Diabetes

-Your physical therapist will examine your record of blood glucose levels, and will check your skin for wounds.
-Your physical therapist will conduct a complete assessment of your:
+Your physical therapist will examine your record of blood glucose levels and check your skin for wounds.
+They also will conduct a complete assessment of your:

 Flexibility.
-Your physical therapist will determine if any muscles are tight, begin to help you gently stretch them, and teach you stretches that you can do yourself.
+Your physical therapist will determine if any muscles are tight and help you gently stretch them.
+They can teach you what to do to improve your flexibility.

 Balance and coordination.
-Regaining your sense of balance is important in order to prevent falling.
-Your physical therapist will teach you exercises to improve your balance ability.
-Coordination is also essential for daily and work activities.
-Your physical therapist can teach you exercises and movements that restore your coordination.
+Regaining your sense of balance is important to prevent falling.
+Coordination is also essential for daily living and work-related activities.
+Your physical therapist can teach you how to improve your balance and restore your coordination.

 Walking ability.
-Your physical therapist can improve your walking ability and comfort by adjusting and refitting your shoes, or by adding shoe inserts or orthotics that support your feet and ankles.
-Your physical therapist can teach you to use support equipment, such as walkers and canes, to help you walk safely.
+Your physical therapist can improve your ability to walk in comfort by adjusting your shoes or adding inserts (orthotics) to support your feet and ankles.
+They may teach you how to use a walker or a cane, if needed, to help you walk safely.

-Ability to perform daily and work activities.
+Ability to perform daily living and work activities.
 Your physical therapist will discuss your activity goals with you and use them to set your recovery goals.
 Your treatment program will help you reach your goals in the safest, fastest, and most effective way possible.